KirillYabl/quiz_bot/README.md

 ##### Deploy on heroku

-For deploy this bot on [heroku](https://heroku.com) you need to do next:
+For deploying this bot on [heroku](https://heroku.com) you need to do next:

 1) Sign up in heroku
 2) Create app